Here's how bad housing affordability is now

 The only potential sign of relief is that the annual and monthly gains on the price index are slowing a little bit.
 March's annual gain was 6.5%.

 Still, it feeds into what is now one of the least affordable housing markets in U.S. history for both homeownership and renting.
-The housing cost burden has hit a record high, according to a new report from Harvard's Joint Center for Housing Studies.
+The housing cost burden has hit a record, according to a new report from Harvard's Joint Center for Housing Studies.

 Home prices are now 47% higher than they were in early 2020, with the median sale price now five times the median household income, according to the study.